 Ebeling changes lives.
 Without specialist knowledge and using just his creativity and a few nuts and bolts he’s set to work solving real life problems – like how to get an artist with paralysis creating again.
 The result is award winning work and the proof that nothing is impossible.

-Mick has spoken to groups and organizations all over the world, including Microsoft, The National Medical Association and at events like TEDx and SXSW According to US fitness guru Jillian Michaels his work is, “a road map to changing your life by changing the lives of others.”
+He has spoken to groups and organizations all over the world, including Microsoft, The National Medical Association and at events like TEDx and SXSW According to US fitness guru Jillian Michaels his work is, “a road map to changing your life by changing the lives of others.”

-Mick Ebeling is a film producer by trade – part of the “make-movement” which grew out of the hackers of a decade ago.
-Despite nagging doubts that he couldn’t make it he decided to take on a series of creative challenges, finding ways to invent new, simple, do-it-yourself technologies to help people surmount seemingly impossible odds.
+A film producer by trade – part of the “make-movement” which grew out of the hackers of a decade ago, he decided to take on a series of creative challenges, finding ways to invent new, simple, do-it-yourself technologies to help people surmount seemingly impossible odds.

 For less than a hundred dollars he made prosthetic arms for a boy whose arms had been blown off in the war in Sudan.
 Project Daniel earned a huge number of awards, including the Titanium Cannes Lion, 3 Bronze Lions (Branded Content, Film, & Cyber), and 1 Gold (Product Design.
 The film of the project has been entered into the MoMA’s permanent film archives.